ArteroA/barista-app/README.md

 This web app: A app intended to help someone interested in becoming a barista or assist someone in their coffee-making endeavors.
 This app generates a type of drink and the user has to type in their selection for each ingredient.
 Their goal is to name the correct ingredients in each drink.
 If they enter the right ingredient, then the answer choice will turn purple and bounce on the screen.
 If they choose the incorrect ingredient, then the answer choice turns red and shakes the screen.
 If there are any invalid options entered, then there is an alert notifying the user.
-Once the user clicks check answer, this is when the answers choices are evaluated for correctness.
-When the user clicks, new drink or the randomize button, a new drink appears.
+Once the user clicks check answer, this is when the answer choices are evaluated for correctness.
+When the user clicks, a new drink or the randomize button, a new drink appears.

 Time spent: 5 hours spent in total